Renewable energy on the National Forest Estate

-In Scotland, the Scottish Government has set a target of 100% of Scotland's gross annual electricity consumption from renewable sources by 2020.
+Here in Scotland, the Scottish Government has set a target to generate 100% of Scotland's gross annual electricity consumption from renewable sources by 2020.

 How are we involved?

-Our aims are to ensure that the potential of the National Forest Estate for renewable energy is developed and managed in ways that:
+Our aims are to develop and manage renewable energy schemes in ways that:

-- achieve a reasonable and sustainable balance with other FCS objectives
+- achieve a reasonable and sustainable balance with our other objectives.

 For more information please contact Forest Renewables at: